imgix/react-imgix/README.md

 #### imgProps={object}
 any other attributes to add to the html node (example: `alt`, `data-*`, `className`)

 _Note_: if you use type='bg' the css property background-size is set to 'cover' by default.
-To override this behaviour you can change the background Size by overriding it with a string such as `'contain'`, or to `null` for controlling the style with CSS.
+To override this behaviour you can change the background size by overriding it with a string such as `'contain'`, or to `null` for controlling the style with CSS.

 ```js
 <Imgix